Jeffrey G. Hoggard, MD FACP FASN

 Charles Burke, MD

 Dr. Burke trained as a Department resident from 1997-2001, serving as Chief Resident from 1999-2000.
 He completed a Vascular-Interventional Radiology fellowship in the Department in 2002.
 Apart from spending 2005-2006 in private practice in home state Arkansas, Dr. Burke has worked as an Assistant Professor of Radiology in the Department since completing his fellowship.
 In 2003, 2006 and 2007, Dr. Burke was named “America’s Top Radiologist” by Consumers Research Council of America.
 He received the Department’s Charles A. Bream Teaching Award (selected by residents) in 2004.
-He currently serves as the Department’s Vascular-Interventional Radiology Fellowship Director as well as an applicant interviewer for the UNC School of Medicine.
+He currently serves as Vice Chairman, Interventional Services; Division Chief, Interventional Radiology; Professor; Physician, UNC Center for Heart and Vascular Care.

 Hyeon Yu, MD